 Your job will be to cut through the pork and pad to find out what car maintenance is really needed.
 We have already talked about rule #1.
 If it’s not in the owners manual as scheduled maintenance and it's not broken then don’t fix it.

-In fact we learned that when it comes to auto repairs the more the mechanic touches your vehicle the more chances he will have to break things.
+In fact we learned that when it comes to auto repairs the more the mechanic touches your vehicle the more chances he will have to break things that weren't broken.
 Unfortunately human error can cause additional problems and may actually reduce the over all reliability.

 If you go into an auto repair shop for your regular oil change and your vehicle was running fine be suspect when approached about tune up items and fuel system services.
 Chances are if these car repairs needed to be done there would be a tell tale sign like a service engine soon light on or a rough running and maybe a stalling condition.